-Sitting in my new house with my crochet hook in one hand and my granny square in the other hand.
+I sat in my new house with my crochet hook in one hand and my granny square in the other.
 Thinking ‘wouldn’t it be a dream to teach people how to crochet?’

-I carried on reading.
-Knitting and crochet.
-Oh my, I was so excited and was so eager to know what this was all about.
-Going down the board I carried on reading.
-Bike riding, arts and crafts and lots more.
+I carried on reading, knitting and crochet.
+Oh my!
+I was so excited and was so eager to know what this was all about.
+I carried on reading…bike riding, arts and crafts and lots more.
 I saw lots of women going in and out of the building.
-At this point I was very curious to know what was going on in there.
+At this point, I was very curious to know what was going on in there.

 I really looked forward to these sessions, I used to go straight to the knitting and crochet area.
-I was consistent at the sessions, this was my ‘me time’.
-There were lots of ladies making all sorts, I shared all my talents and skills with everyone.
-As the sessions came to the end it used to sadden me, because at that time that was the highlight of my week.
+I was there regularly, this was my ‘me time’.
+There were many ladies making all sorts, I shared all my talents and skills with everyone.
+As the sessions came to an end it used to sadden me, because at that time it was the highlight of my week.

-It doesn’t matter how old you are, the knitting and crochet skills are for any age, it’s never too late to master such a skill.
+It doesn’t matter how old you are, the knitting and crochet skills are for any age, it’s never too late to master such a skill!
 The journeys I’ve seen women go through from not knowing how to hold a hook, to now making wonderful pieces of work.
-You mustn’t shy away from a skill you might become an expert in.
+You must not shy away from a skill you might become an expert in.
 Women have walked away with masterpieces.
 I call knit and crochet an art and it’s something to be proud of.
 You must follow your passion.

 We offer a whole range of activities for women of all backgrounds.
-Saheli gives you that ability for you to be able recognise what skill you are good at and will give you that aid and support.
-We have a very big Saheli team who are there to assist you in our activities and will guide you in whatever skill you are interested in.
+Saheli gives you the ability to be able recognise what skill you are good at, it will give you that aid and support.
+We have a very big team who are there to assist you in our activities and will guide you in whatever skill you are interested in.

 SAHELI gave me a new lifeline as I shifted from London to Birmingham.